abhimanyu-1/ILP-Chatbot/README.md

    Start the Vite dev server → Opens chatbot UI in browser.

 2. **User Interaction**
-   User enters a query related to IPL (e.g., “Who won IPL 2023?”).
+   User enters a query related to ILP (e.g., “What is today’s training schedule?”).

 3. **Chatbot Processing**

    * Input is passed through frontend components.
-   * If integrated with backend/LLM (future scope), query is processed.
+   * If integrated with backend/knowledge base, query is processed.
    * A response is generated (static/dynamic based on configuration).

 4. **Response Display**
    The chatbot displays the answer in a conversational format.

 5. **Repeat Interaction**
-   User can continue the conversation seamlessly.
+   User can continue asking questions seamlessly.

 ---

 ## 💡 Example Use Cases & Impact

-* **Cricket Fans** → Ask about IPL stats, players, match updates.
+* **Trainees** → Get instant answers on ILP modules, schedules, policies.
-* **Engagement** → Provides an interactive way for users to stay connected with the tournament.
+* **HR/Faculty Support** → Reduce repetitive queries and improve efficiency.
-* **Educational** → Example project for learning **React + Tailwind + Vite** with chatbot workflows.
+* **Onboarding** → Helps new joiners settle quickly by providing program-related information.
-* **Future Expansion** → Can integrate with APIs (Cricbuzz, ESPN, custom ML models) for real-time data.
+* **Future Expansion** → Can integrate with TCS portals/APIs for real-time updates.

 ---

 ## 🚀 Impact

-This project shows how AI-driven conversational agents can enhance **sports fan engagement**, serve as a **learning project for developers**, and provide a scalable foundation for building domain-specific chatbots.
+This project demonstrates how a chatbot can streamline **corporate onboarding**, enhance the **training experience** for associates, and reduce manual dependency for mentors and HR coordinators.